7 Reminders for Women in Struggling Marriages

 A lot of times we go through marriage problems and life even alone, because we’re afraid to reach out, because we don’t want to be judged we don’t want people to look down on us.
 We feel like we should be farther ahead than we are.
 And so because we’re not reaching out and because other people are not reaching out to us, we believe that we’re alone.
 But I want to tell you that you are not alone.

-2. You have nothing to be ashamed of.
+2. Your struggling marriage is nothing to be ashamed of.

-When you are hurt by your husband for some reason, it’s like you take on that shame.
+When you are hurt by your husband for some reason, and you’re living in a struggling marriage, it’s like you take on that shame.
 If you’ve ever been cheated on, you’ve ever gone through infidelity, you know exactly what I’m talking about.
 You will take on the shame of what your husband did to you.
 If your husband is verbally or emotionally abusive to you, you will take on that shame of his choices and you will feel like you did something wrong even though you didn’t.

 Now, I’m not saying that you’re a perfect wife and you don’t have your things to own, but what I am saying is that you have nothing to be ashamed of that is not yours.
-If you are not the one causing the marital distress, you do not need to be ashamed of the marital distress.
+If you are not the one causing the marital distress in your struggling marriage, you do not need to be ashamed.
 We are way too often embarrassed by our husband’s choices, and you don’t need to feel like that anymore.
 What he is doing is his doing.

 ALSO READ: How to Deal with Shame in Relationships